4th Infantry Division "Livorno": Sicily

 The Livorno was the only Italian mobile division in Sicily as it had sufficient transport to move all of its infantry units simultaneously.
-Located in southern Sicily at the start of the Allied landings on 10 July 1943, the division carried out a substantial counterattack 10–11 July 1943 and threatened to throw the invaders back into the sea, being stopped just a few hundred meters from the beaches.
+Located in southern Sicily at the start of the Allied landings on 10 July 1943, the division carried out a substantial counterattack on 10–11 July 1943 that almost succeed to throw the allies back into the sea, being stopped just a few hundred meters from the beaches.
 On 10 July Livorno's infantry supported by the 155th Bersaglieri Motorcyclists Company and a column of tanks poured onto Highways 115 and 117 and nearly retook the city of Gela, but guns from the destroyer Shubrick and the light cruiser Boise destroyed several Fiat 3000 tanks.
 Also, Allied forces had attacked the division's right flank from Licata towards the direction of Ravanusa and Riesi, tying up many of the Italian troops.
 The Battle of Gela was reported by an American newspaper: "Supported by no less than forty-five tanks, a considerable force of infantry of the Livorno Division attacked the American troops around Gela.
 The American division beat them back with severe casualties.
 This was the heaviest response to the Allied advance."
 The Livorno regrouped and made a further attempt to retake Gela two days later and the III Battalion, 34th Infantry Regiment "Livorno", is recorded by its commanding officer to have made a valiant effort in the Gela Beachhead, but on 15 July 1943, the Allied armored units that attacked from west between Valguarnera Caropepe and Raddusa threatened to encircle the Livorno.
 Raddusa was lost by the Italians on 18 July 1943 after heavy fighting, and the Livorno took a stand at the Simeto river south of Catania.
 On 22 July 1943 the Livorno division was subject to heavy coastal bombardment by British ships between Leonforte and the mouth of the Simeto, but managed to hold its position.

 Failures of other Axis units in Sicily then forced the Livorno to retreat.
 The retreat route passed through Agira and Regalbuto, where the division suffered severe losses.
 The remnants of Livorno were sent to Castroreale to reorganize on 30 July 1943, but because of a complete absence of supplies, the decision was made to evacuate the remnants of the division to the mainland Italy.
 On 1 August 1943, the Livorno division reached Messina.
 From 1-14 August 1943 the Livorno was ferried to Calabria, suffering further losses in the process.
 Only 4,200 troops out of an initial strength of 13,000 could be saved.
 In early September 1943, the Livorno returned to Piedmont to be reformed.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the division was disbanded by the invading German forces on 9 September 1943, while all of its personnel was on leave.